Miter saw: Features

 Miter saws are dedicated cross cut saws; long rip cuts (in line with the grain) are not possible.

 A laser guide provides a precise visual indication of where the cut will be positioned on the workpiece in the current configuration.
 Some models provide a single reference line for one side of the kerf, while others provide two lines to reflect the total kerf width.
 A blade guard is a cover for the teeth of the cutting blade.
 Most modern miter saws have self-retracting blade guards, which automatically retract when the saw is lowered onto a workpiece and re-cover the blade when the saw is raised.
 It is very dangerous to use the saw if these guards are removed or damaged.
 A dust bag connects directly to the saw, and helps to collect sawdust away from the workpiece during cutting.
 Optionally, many manufacturers sell adapters to connect an industrial vacuum cleaner in lieu of a bag to capture more of the dust and simplify disposal.
-Dust removal with these saws is notoriously poor.
+Dust removal with these saws is notoriously poor, though DIYers have built dust hoods with high volume dust extractors that are said to remove much more dust.
 A safety clamp helps to lock a workpiece into position prior to making a cut.
 This is an especially important feature when cutting smaller workpieces (8 in or smaller).
 The miter table is typically less than 24 in in diameter.
 Typically, the work needs to be supported on the far end to stabilize the piece while cutting.